Back to blog

 Subject: [character or anchor element]

-Action: stationary; environmental elements move (clouds, water, leaves)
+Action: stationary; environment moves (clouds, water, leaves)

 Context: [vast scene]